 Many residents, and indeed many members of the local community as well, enjoy the great walks that we are privileged to enjoy here in Davistown.
 There is an abundance of scenic walks down along what we call “The Waterfront” to the south of the village and around the “Back of the Village” where there is a very long walking pathway which follows the Broadwater around to Kincumber.
-Each of these walks is well away from traffic and they are very peaceful.
+Each of these walks is generally away from traffic and they are very peaceful.

 And do not forget our village walkers who set off as a group every Friday morning from the Centre.
 Have a look at the “Whats On” page of this website or the Centre notice board for timings and details.
 The walks are conducted at your own easy pace and we all meet for a chat and a coffee afterwards, either back at the Centre or a local venue.